gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 ### Load Balancer Subnet Discovery

+#### Two Modes: Explicit IDs or Tag-Based Discovery

+Load balancer subnets can be configured in two ways in BYO mode:

+1. **Explicit IDs** (recommended): Provide `publicSubnetID` and/or `internalSubnetID` per zone.
+Gardener auto-tags these subnets with the cluster tag (`kubernetes.io/cluster/<name>=shared`) and the role tag (`kubernetes.io/role/elb=1` or `kubernetes.io/role/internal-elb=1`).
+On delete, only the cluster tag is removed — the role tag is shared infrastructure.
+After tagging, Gardener validates that the CCM would discover the same subnets (no ambiguity from other tagged subnets in the same AZ).

+2. **Tag-based discovery** (fallback): If no explicit IDs are provided, subnets are discovered at runtime via standard AWS tags.
+The user must pre-tag subnets with both the cluster tag and the role tag.
+This is the same pattern as EKS.

-#### Design Rationale: Why No Explicit LB Subnet IDs
+#### Why explicit IDs are recommended

-A key design decision is that **internal and public load balancer subnets are NOT referenced by ID**.
-Instead, they are discovered at runtime via standard AWS tags by the Cloud Controller Manager (CCM) and AWS Load Balancer Controller (LBC).
-This is because:

-1. **The CCM and LBC already discover subnets via tags** - this is the standard AWS Kubernetes pattern (same as EKS).
-The tags `kubernetes.io/role/internal-elb=1` and `kubernetes.io/role/elb=1` are the authoritative mechanism.

-2. **Gardener itself never uses internal/public subnet IDs at runtime** - `PurposePublic` is consumed only for the CCM config's `SubnetID` field (a fallback identity, not for LB placement) - and we can use the workers subnet for that instead.

-3. **Users must tag subnets anyway** - even if we accepted subnet IDs, the CCM/LBC would still require the tags.
-Accepting IDs would create a false sense that tagging isn't needed.

-4. **Users can override per-Service** via the `service.beta.kubernetes.io/aws-load-balancer-subnets` annotation if they need explicit control.
+- **No manual tagging required**: Gardener handles both the cluster tag and the role tag.
+- **Prevents CCM ambiguity**: If multiple subnets in the same AZ have the cluster tag + role tag, the CCM picks one by lexicographic subnet ID order.
+With explicit IDs, Gardener validates that the CCM would pick the intended subnet.
+- **Clean lifecycle**: Cluster tags are added on reconcile and removed on delete.
+Role tags persist across cluster lifecycles (shared infrastructure).

+#### Underlying Discovery Mechanism

+The CCM and LBC still discover subnets via tags at runtime — the explicit IDs only control which subnets Gardener tags.
+Users can also override per-Service via the `service.beta.kubernetes.io/aws-load-balancer-subnets` annotation.

 #### Discovery Flow